Skip links and keyboard navigation

 Criterion AThe place is important in demonstrating the evolution or pattern of Queensland’s history.

-The former National School provides evidence of the growth of Warwick during the 1860s, and as one of the earliest surviving government school building in Queensland, the development of the education system in the State.
-The building demonstrates the early period of Queensland school architecture, of substantially constructed masonry buildings soon after which the buildings were built principally of timber.
+The former National School building (1865) provides evidence of the growth of Warwick during the 1860s and is one of the earliest surviving government school buildings in Queensland.
+The building is representative of the earliest phase of government-provided education in Queensland, and precursor to the subsequent system of widespread standardised state education.
+One of five known surviving examples constructed during this period, it demonstrates early Queensland school architecture in urban areas, of substantially constructed masonry buildings.

 Criterion DThe place is important in demonstrating the principal characteristics of a particular class of cultural places.